Milou4Dev/ProjectDGT/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for full details.
+This project is licensed under the Apache License 2.0.
+See the [LICENSE](LICENSE) file for the full license text.

+Key points of the Apache License 2.0:

+- You can freely use, modify, distribute, and sell this software.
+- You must include the original copyright notice and license in any copy of the software/source.
+- You receive no warranty or guarantee for the software.
+- If you modify the code, you must indicate significant changes made to it.
+- The license provides an express grant of patent rights from contributors to users.

 ## Acknowledgements